- Global Cities and Urban Society

 - U.S. Society and Politics/Policy Perspectives

 A Guggenheim Fellow and winner of Georgia Tech's prestigious Geoffrey Eichholz Teaching Award, Dr. Douglas Flamming specializes in the social and political history of the United States since the Civil War.
-He teaches a variety of courses, including the History of the South, the Industrial Revolution, and the U.S. History survey.
+He teaches a variety of courses, including the History of the New South, the Industrial Revolution, the Vietnam War, and the U.S. History survey.
 Flamming is the author of three books: Creating the Modern South: Millhands and Managers in Dalton, Georgia (University of North Carolina Press, 1992); Bound for Freedom: Black Los Angeles in Jim Crow America (University of California Press, 2005); and African Americans in the West (ABC-CLIO, 2009).
-He current book project is a history of the Civil Rights Act of 1964.
+He is completing a study of the Civil Rights Act of 1964 and is launching a research project on the Gulf Coast shrimping industry.